lord-richter/TomcatSSLConfigurator/README.md

 * If Tomcat is not installed at the target location, and there is a ZIP image of Tomcat configured, it will install that image.
 * It is not necessary to have a TLS/SSL certificate
   * If there is already a certificate installed, and a password was provided, the existing certificate will be used.
-  * If there is a staged certificate this will be used, unless there is already a certificate installed.
+  * If there is a staged certificate, this will be used, unless there is already a certificate installed.
   * If no certificate is provided, a self-signed certificate will be generated and installed.
   * If no certificate password is provided, a self-signed certificate with a random password will be generated and installed.
 * If the server.xml file does not have a TLS/SSL connection defined, one will be created.